Stuzanna/simply-kafka/README.md

 1. Run `tfl/main.py`
 1. View results using Conduktor if you run the Docker compose, or run the consumer script in `consumer/`

+# working-with-schemas
+The other examples don't include schemas to keep the boilerplate more minimal.
+Read through this folder to see examples using local schemas, remote schemas on the Confluent schema registry, for both Avro and JSON schema types.

 # Acknowledgements
-[Aiven](https://github.com/Aiven-Labs/python-fake-data-producer-for-apache-kafka) and [Quix](simple-kafka-python) for some producer & consumer examples to model my own around.
+[Aiven](https://github.com/Aiven-Labs/python-fake-data-producer-for-apache-kafka), [Quix](simple-kafka-python) and [Confluent](https://developer.confluent.io/courses/kafka-python/intro/) content for producer & consumer examples to model my own around.